 - iPhone: Even if it is not unlocked, you can use it as an alarm, calendar, etc, and you can connect to the wifi to use it for everything else.
 You can also pay to have it unlocked (15-20€) if you want to use it as a phone.

 - Adapters: Buy a pack of the simple two-pronged adapters like these:

 - Chargers, extra chargers, & earphones: Bring extra chargers for your stuff because these are easy to lose and you will not be able to find quality ones here.
 (Just while writing this post one of my laptop chargers got fried because I plugged it into a questionable outlet at a cafe.
 Oops.
 Glad I have a back-up.)

-- A camera: You can always use your iPhone if you are not into photography, but I’m really glad I brought a camera.
-I bought a certified refurbished Nikon L830 for about $165 and it has been great.
+- A camera: You can always use your iPhone if you are not into photography, but I’m really glad I brought a camera, even though I’m not much of a photographer.
+I bought a Nikon L830 for about $165 and it has been great.
 Not overly fancy or expensive, so if it is damaged or stolen I won’t be crushed.

 - An external hard drive: PCVs will have hard drives full of movies, shows, and language materials, and they will probably share all of the files at orientation, so don’t miss out!
 Having a hard drive of movies is great when there is no internet.

 - Bluetooth speaker (or two): These are great for presentations or teaching activities.

 - Rechargeable batteries: Batteries are expensive here, so if you need any for your flashlight or camera be sure to bring rechargeable ones.
 I bought these and have been very happy with them:

 RANDOM OTHER STUFF